naivary/govm/README.md

 With `govm` you can also provide your own custome `Vagrantfile` that should be used instead of the [default](.govm/vagrantfile/) vagrantfiles.
 If you would like to use a custome Vagrantfile there are some rules that you have to follow for a proper integration of your custome `Vagrantfile`.

 ### govm variables
-There are some variables which will be exported into the current shell-session via the `export` keyword.
+There are some variables which will be exported into the current shell-session via the `export` keyword by govm.
 These variables can be accesses in your `Vagrantfile` by using `ENV["VARIABLE_NAME"]`.
 The variables which are accessible are all config parameters which you can set in the [vm.cfg](#vmcfg).

 ### Custome variables
 Of course govm can't cover all options that a user may want to have.
 Because of this the `PROVISION_VARIABLES` were introduced.
 Here you can declare based on the syntax explained [here](#vmcfg) your custome variables that you would like to use in your `Vagrantfile`.
 Because the `PROVISION_VARIABLES` are a string which has to be converted into a ruby `hash` before they can be used in the `Vagrantfile` you have to paste the code-snippet into your `Vagrantfile` before configuring antyhing: